euphonie/study-notes/Engineering Tools/Cloud/GCP/IA-ML Services.md

 - Use familiar SQL
 - Data can be feed from Cloud Storage, Cloud Data Store or streamed in at up to 100,000 rows per second.
 - Easily read-write via Cloud Dataflow, Hadop and Spark
+- SLA 99.99%
+- BigQuery has a global scope
+- The user can specify the region where the data is kept, just specifying the location.
+- Storage is paid separately from queries, queries are only paid when running
+-

 ## IA